 Are there any pitfalls in choosing a green tariff?

 Even if a supplier claims to be green, it doesn’t necessarily mean all of its tariffs are 100% green.
 To find out the true green credentials of a supplier and the energy tariff you are buying, search on the firm’s website for what is known as the ‘fuel mix’ disclosure.
 This shows what the energy you receive is made up of, so for example, it might be made up of 40% renewable energy, 35% gas, 20% nuclear and 5% coal.
-Thankfully, there are many green tariffs that offer a 100% renewable electricity and 100% carbon offset gas.
+Thankfully, there are many green tariffs that offer 100% renewable electricity and 100% carbon offset gas.
 You can find out more about green energy tariffs in our guide How do green energy tariffs work?

 Why is it important to compare energy prices?

 Gas and electricity bills are usually one of our biggest monthly outgoings behind our mortgage or rent and Council Tax, but there’s no reward for sticking with one provider.

 The golden rule is not to slip on to your supplier’s standard variable tariff – the rate consumers are moved to after an introductory deal expires – as this tends to be the most expensive type of energy tariff.
 Latest data from the energy regulator Ofgem shows that as many as 15m UK households are currently on their suppliers’ least competitive standard variable tariff and therefore are likely to be paying more than they need to.